toubayes/page-simple-make/README-template.md

 Users should be able to:

+- View the relevant dropdown menus on desktop and mobile when interacting with the navigation links
-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout for the content depending on their device's screen size
 - See hover states for all interactive elements on the page
-- Receive an error message when the `form` is submitted if:
-  - Any `input` field is empty.
-The message for this error should say *"[Field Name] cannot be empty"*
-  - The email address is not formatted correctly (i.e. a correct email address should have this structure: `name@host.tld`).
-The message for this error should say *"Looks like this is not an email"*

 ### Screenshot